 When you wake every morning, you face a terrible nightmare.
 You see, your living room or your kitchen where you prepare your meal every day is a total mess.
 The worst part is the cause of that mess is not burglars but by the tiny creature that likes being out when the lights are off.
-Rodents, including mice and rats are a nightmare for every household and even for a property owner, not to mention their effect on human health.
+Rodents, including mice and rats, are a nightmare for every household and even for a property owner, not to mention their effect on human health.

-Almost every rodent is hard to catch because they hide well and so quick.
-In this article, you will find out the difference between rat vs. mouse.
+Almost every rodent is hard to catch because they hide well and so quickly.
+In this article, you will find out the difference between rat traps vs. mouse traps.

 Rat Trap Vs. Mouse Trap: The Difference and Which One is Most Effective

 Before you find out the Best Rat Trap, you must know that rats and mice are slightly different.

 Knowing what kind of rodent lives in your house or property will make you decide the right trap easier.

 A rat is mostly described as a medium-sized rodent.

 Many species are called rats, including cotton rats, black rats, kangaroo rats, Norway rats, pouched rats, wood rats, naked mole rats, Polynesian rats, pack rats, and so many others.

 Usually, black rats, Norway rats, and house mice are the pest or domestic rats and mice that live in people’s houses.